ideapark/career/Documentation/Theory_Of_Computation/Regular_Languages.md

    symbol a in state R, it shows where a takes each state in
    R. Because each state may go to a set of states, we take the union of all these sets.
-Another way to write this expression is δ'(R,a)={union of the sets δ(r, a) for each possible r∈R}.
+Another way to write this expression is δ'(R,a)={union of the sets δ(r,a) for each possible r∈R}.

 3. q0' = {q0}.
    M starts in the state corresponding to the collection containing just the start state of N.

 4. F' = {R∈Q'| R contains an accept state of N}.
    The machine M accepts if one of the possible states that N could be in at this point is an accept state.

 Now we need to consider the ε arrows.
 To do so, we set up an extra bit of notation.
 For any state R of M, we define E(R) to be the collection